 In conclusion …

-No matter your stance on kneeling as a submissive or having one kneel for you, let’s remember that kink takes two to tango and that we should all, always, have room and safety to talk about what doesn’t work for us.
-Kneeling doesn’t need to be a pre-requisite for submission and like anything else, should be fully negotiable and concerns should be heard and accommodations should be considered.
+No matter your stance on kneeling as a submissive or having one kneel for you, let’s remember that we should all, always, have room and safety to talk about what doesn’t work for us.
+Kneeling doesn’t need to be a pre-requisite for submission and like anything else, should be fully negotiable.
+Your concerns should be heard and accommodations should be explored.